Home

 Collecting child support from deadbeat dads can be a problem.
 But their children are entitled to child support.

 The first step is establishing paternity.
-If the identify of the father is in doubt or disputed by the alleged deadbeat dad, a DNA paternity test can uncover the truth.
+If the identify of the father is in doubt or disputed, a DNA paternity test can uncover the truth.

 A certified lab collects blood or cheek cell samples from the mother, the child, and the alleged father.
 From these samples they can compare their DNA.